ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 #### State Channels {#channels}

 State channels utilize multisig contracts to enable participants to transact quickly and freely off-chain, then settle finality with mainnet.
-This minimizies network congestion, fees, and delays.
+This minimizes network congestion, fees, and delays.
 The two types of channels are currently state channels and payment channels.

 Learn more about [state channels](/developers/docs/scaling/state-channels/).